Website Overview: NWP & David

 The “NWP of Zambia” stands for the NorthWestern Province of Zambia.
 “David” is Paul David Wilkin.
-As the two videos above explain, this website is about the interaction between the NWP and David.
+As the video explains, this website is about the interaction between the NWP and David.
 Although I (David) only lived in the NWP from 1963-1979, the website actually spans the years 1907-2011, as explained below.
 Since “no man is an island,” this story also includes many friends connected to the NWP.
-They include: Patrick Sapallo, Thomas Samungole, James Kanga, Stanley Kamboyi and Pascal Bwalya Ndakala: all either born in the NWP or lived there for many years; all have given valuable advice.
+They include: Patrick Sapallo (deceased May 2018), Thomas Samungole, James Kanga, Stanley Kamboyi and Pascal Bwalya Ndakala: all either born in the NWP or lived there for many years; all have given valuable advice.
 All of us, once young in the 1960s, are now clearly much older!
 (The upper left photo is David in 1962 for comparison!)
-Click on the direct links to the following webpages for a few more 2014-5 pictures and acknowledgements:
+Click on the direct links to the following webpages for more pictures and acknowledgements:

 The website’s major purpose is to make information about the NWP more available worldwide.
 This remote region of English-speaking Africa is far too interesting (and increasingly too important) to be left so unknown and so isolated in our modern world!